Skip to main content

 If you are a member of GDS staff, please use the shared data connections.

-If you cannot use the above shared connection we recommend you use a custom query.
+If you are not GDS staff, we recommend you use a custom query.
 You can do this by:

 2. In the ‘Connect to data’ panel, selecting ‘BigQuery’